-In the matter of Aquaculture also includes a laboratory practice aimed at the practical knowledge on the part of the students of the techniques related to the reproduction of the fish species.
+In the matter of Aquaculture also includes a laboratory practice (IAAEx-3) aimed at the practical knowledge on the part of the students of the techniques related to the induced reproduction in fish species.

 4.3.Syllabus

 The program offered to the student to help him achieve the expected results includes the following activities ...